 If the glass has dropped down into the door and is no longer attached to the regulator your options are limited.
 If you need to get the window closed quickly, then opening up the interior panel, raising the glass and wedging it tight is your only real “quick fix” option.
 Make sure whatever method you use to hold the window up is secure as the glass may shatter if allowed to drop suddenly into the door.

 Back to School

 If you have automatic power windows that are misbehaving after a repair, you may need to perform a relearn procedure.
-This video walks you through the how to do it:
+This is how the vehicle learns the limits of the up and down window movement.
+The process is fairly simple, this video walks you through the how to do it:

 It’s important to remember that glass is one of the most fragile materials in your vehicle.
 Whatever technique you attempt when trying to fix a jammed window, always be sure to treat the glass gently and with care, to avoid having to deal with a full replacement instead of a simple repair.

 Check out all the window parts available on NAPAOnline or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on handling when your car window is stuck, chat with a knowledgeable expert at your local NAPA Auto Parts store.